sharetribe/flex-docs/src/docs/the-new-sharetribe/the-new-sharetribe-static-content/how-to-use-microcopy-editor/index.md

 blue.
 Note that listing fields and search filters ("Sauna type", "Amenities" and "Sauna rules" for example) are not editable with the microcopy editor.
-An upcoming feature will introduce a dedicated feature for editing these fields and filters in Console._
+An upcoming feature will introduce a dedicated feature for editing these fields and filters in Console.

-With the Microcopy editor, you can modify these texts in your Flex Console.
+With the Microcopy editor, you can modify these texts in your TNS Console.
 You can also use the Microcopy editor to translate these texts to a new language.
-This article will walk you through how to set up your Microcopy editor and make microcopy changes while building and operating your Flex marketplace.
+This article will walk you through how to set up your Microcopy editor and make microcopy changes while building and operating your TNS marketplace.

 ## Why microcopy matters